stellio-hub/stellio-docs/docs/user/authentication_and_authorization.md

 - `AUTH_WRITE`: any authenticated user can update the entity (it of course implies the `AUTH_READ` right)

 ### Update the specific access policy of an entity

+For this request, it is imperative to provide the authorization context in its context, otherwise the request will not succeed.

 This endpoint allows an user to update the specific access policy set on a entity.